frame-lang/frame-lang.github.io/_posts/2021-02-12-hello_worlds_part_1.md

 Easy peasy.

 So we now have achieved a fully operational state machine that does - nothing.
-Let's continue to add value to our system and make it do something (like say Hello).
+Let's continue to add value to our system and make it do something (like, hmm, Hello).

 ## Events

 In our next World, we start to get things happening.
-Events drive behavior in our system.
-In Frame the `FrameEvent` class is the defined object that the language manipulates:
+Events drive behavior and in Frame the `FrameEvent` class is the defined object that the language manipulates:

 ```
 public class FrameEvent {